KevJumba: JumbaFund

-Wu launched the JumbaFund Youtube channel in 2009 with the mission of donating all of its earnings to a charity that viewers suggested.
+Wu launched the JumbaFund YouTube channel in 2009 with the mission of donating all of its earnings to a charity that viewers suggested.
 Wu mentions this in his video and always records himself donating all the profits to the charity in order to show the viewers that his JumbaFund charity is not used for anything but to donate to the needy.

 In 2011, Wu was invited by the nonprofit The Supply to teach English in Nairobi, Kenya.
 Wu uploaded the videos from his trip onto the Jumbafund channel upon his return to the US and donated over $5,000 in ad revenue to The Supply.
 The nonprofit in turn used the funds to finance the construction of the then titled "Jumba Lenana Academy" secondary school in the Lenana neighborhood where Wu volunteered.
 Jumbafund, up until this point, donated to various charities, such as the Red Cross and St. Jude Children's Research Hospital.
 However, in February 2012, Wu has stated that he will dedicate the channel's annual revenue entirely to completing the Jumba Lenana Academy.
 The school was finished in 2013 and renamed "KevJumba High School".
 Jumbafund ended up donating more than $50,000 to the construction of the school and Wu has expressed his intent to continue covering the facility's operational costs.

 After YouTube

 On April 21, 2016, Wu resurfaced on social media after an almost three-year absence as he made a blog titled "Monk.College".
-Wu said on his blog that he left YouTube so he could meditate (having taken an interest in transcendental meditation) and go to college.
+Wu said on his blog that he left YouTube so he could meditate (having taken an interest in Buddhism and transcendental meditation) and go to college.
 According to his blog, Wu currently resides in Houston, Texas.
 In August 2016, Wu privatized "Monk.College" for unspecified reasons.
 In March 2017, Wu made his first public appearance at Youth Represent the World Concert in Stafford, Texas, and opened up about his car accident to the public for the first time.
 After another three-year hiatus, Wu started streaming on Twitch.
 Wu hosted the Twitch livestream portion of the annual music festival Head in the Clouds in 2021 and 2022.

+On August 20, 2022, Wu began posting videos of his music to his YouTube channel that now goes by KEVIN instead of KevJumba.
+All of the videos have since been deleted.
+The videos display a collection of songs by zooty and Wu, produced by Jonum, and featuring the album picture with the name, "cyber muse", created by Wu.
+On January 12, 2023, Wu posted a video, "Youtube, Starting from Scratch", signifying his return to posting YouTube videos.
+The video has since been made private.

+On February 1, 2025, Wu deleted his channels KevJumba and JumbaFund.